Nahuel88Ar/Cells-Detection-/README.md

 ## Usage:

-To run the cell counter, the user can easily input the following codes in the terminal:ELIPSIS, LABEL OR BATCH.
+To run the cell detector, the user can easily input the following codes in the terminal:ELIPSIS, LABEL OR BATCH.

 For ELIPSIS and LABEL methods you can use the next picture.